If leadership is influence, can you lead without influence?

 And that’s the incredible thing about leadership – it doesn’t require regular interaction with followers.
 In fact, influencing others does not require a direct relationship.

 The truth is, you won’t be able to influence everyone.
-You won’t even be able to influence everyone you’d like to influence.
+You won’t even be able to influence everyone you’d like to be influenced.
 You’ll have to take Andy Stanley’s advice and do for a few what you’d like to do for many.

-Those who are most influential in my life have influence because they patiently earned my trust and respect.
+Those who are most influential in my life have influenced me because they patiently earned my trust and respect.